What is Glasswall CDR?

 • PDF

-Why is it better than regular anti-virus and sandboxing techniques?
+Why is CDR better than regular antivirus and sandboxing techniques?

 Next generation antivirus software and sandboxes require understanding of a threat in order to defend against it.
-Glasswall CDR rebuilds every file to the known-good manufacturer's specification, without the need to have specific threat knowledge - eliminating the risk that malware can be hidden within the file’s structure.
+Glasswall CDR rebuilds every file to its 'known-good' manufacturer's specification, without the need to have specific threat knowledge - eliminating the risk of malware being hidden within the file’s structure.

 There are thousands of structures within a document:

-The next processing phase sanitizes the document using configurable Content Management Policies (CMPs).
-Inspection has now already uncovered all the structures within the document, so when a structure is encountered, the CMPs apply one of the following actions:
+The next processing phase sanitizes the document using configurable content management settings via Policy Management.
+The previous inspection phase has already uncovered all the structures within the document, so when a structure is encountered, the policy settings apply one of the following actions:

 Allow